KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Gallery View Mobile](documentation/images/gallery-mobile.png)

 ## Contact Button
 * This section contains a link, styled like a button, forwarding to a Contact Page.
 To style this element I used CSS:hover library and chose grow animation.
-User can find "Contact Button" in the end of the all pages, exlude Home Page which has "What's next" section and Contact Page which doesn't need a link to it.
+User can find "Contact Button" in the end of the all pages, exlude Home Page which has "What's next" section and Contact Page which doesn't need a link to it self.

 ![Contact Button](documentation/images/contact-button.png)